Tyrone Keogh: Career

 In 2008, he moved to London and signed with the agent Jeremy Conway.
 After that, he started to act in the short films: Service Pistol and The Tunnel.
 In the meantime, he also appeared in two BBC television shows.
 However he returned to South Africa in 2011.
 After relocating to Johannesburg, he got the opportunity to play the role "Jack van Reenen" in the M-Net soap opera The Wild.
 From 2011 to 2013, Keogh played the role as "Jack van Reenen" in the M-Net soap opera The Wild.
 In 2013, he acted in the serial SAF3 and played the role of "Tom".
 During this period, he was invited to act in some international television serials such as Dominion, Homeland and Black Sails.
 After the success of these serials, he acted in the Brian Smrz's film 24 Hours to Live along with Ethan Hawke.

+In 2024, he was announced to play the role of Dalton in the 2nd season of Netflix produced live action adaptation of One Piece..
+This became his most successful acting role in his career, with the show debuting globally at number 1 position of Netflix's most viewed series with 16.8 million views in its first release week.

 Personal life

 From 2012 to 2014, Keogh dated former Miss South Africa Nicole Flint.
 He married British actress Shivaani Ghai in November 2016.